tewarid/tewarid.github.io/_posts/2023/2023-01-26-picamera2-performance.md

 ## Capture and convert sequentially

-The code below is quite similar to the one above, but it makes a Python Image Library (PIL) image from the capture buffer using `make_image` helper function, and then calls `save`
+The code below is quite similar to the one above, but it makes a [Python Image Library](https://github.com/python-pillow/Pillow) (PIL) image from the capture buffer using `make_image` helper function, then calls `save`

 ```python
 from picamera2 import Picamera2, Preview